DecentGrad/hiring-assignment/product-designer.md

 # Design Assignment: Corporate Card Payment and Invoice Matching Dashboard

 ## Objective
-Design a dashboard that streamlines the process of managing SaaS payments made using corporate cards.
+Design a dashboard(Desktop / Web) that streamlines the process of managing SaaS payments made using corporate cards.
 The solution should cater to the needs of two primary user personas: **corporate card users** and the **accounts team**.

 ---